nanyahill/cs-fundamentals-guide/README.md

 ### This repository is a work in progress

 > This repository serves as a reference guide to quickly brush up on CS fundamentals required for coding interviews.
-Below, the topics related to Data Strcutures and Algorithms have been grouped as per my understanding so far.
+Below, the topics related to Data Structures and Algorithms have been grouped as per my understanding so far.
 Also, articles/references have been added which I found useful when studying these topics.

 **Concepts:**
 - Recursion